Monash-FIT3170/2025W1-Commitment/docs/docs/guide/getting-started.md

 A: Check your Gemini API key and verify your usage quota.

 **Q: A contributor shows up twice**
-A: Use the config file to group all their email addresses.
+A: Use the configuration file to group all their email addresses.

 **Q: A student isn’t appearing in the outputted grading sheet**
-A: Their email may be missing from the config file or inputted grading CSV.
+A: Their email may be missing from the configuration file or inputted grading CSV.